-Deolo is one of the few quintessential tourist Spots in Kalimpong and it is, therefore, a must visit for everyone.
-It fully amalgamates the Kalimpong experience of simplicity, stunning views and just blissful existence away from the urgency and hullaballoo of the cities.
+Deolo Hill is one of the few quintessential tourist Spots in Kalimpong and it is, therefore, a must-visit for everyone.
+It fully amalgamates the Kalimpong experience of simplicity, stunning views, and just blissful existence away from the urgency and hullaballoo of the cities.
 Deolo is roughly 4kms away from the main town and the drive uphill is in itself a joy to behold.
-One comes across many traditional Buddhist monasteries and the stunning hills of neighbour Sikkim are on full display.
+One comes across many traditional Buddhist monasteries and the stunning hills of neighbor Sikkim are on full display.
 One of the oldest schools in Kalimpong, Dr. Grahams Homes lies on the way to Deolo.

 This institute is one of the historical landmarks of this quaint town and is a tourist destination in itself.
 Established by Dr. John Anderson Graham in 1990, this institute occupies a prized place in the educational history of Kalimpong.
 Once you cross Dr. Graham’s homes you are welcomed by unending grooves of Pine Trees to Deolo.
 The air is noticeably a little colder and the view even better.